Long Reef Headland Walk in Collaroy (Scenic Coastal Views)

 Long Reef Headland cliffs

-You will notice that parts of the cliffs have an interesting red colour, which looks very different from the cliffs in Sydney’s eastern suburbs.
+You’ll notice sections of the cliffs have a striking red hue, which sets them apart from the cliffs in Sydney’s eastern suburbs.

-This red colour is Bald Hill Claystone, a sedimentary rock that the Long Reef cliffs are composed of.
+This red colour comes from Bald Hill Claystone, a type of sedimentary rock that forms the Long Reef cliffs.

 Walking path along Long Reef golf course